 Bulk metering is also a key priority in order to be able to calculate the water balance in each scheme.
 It should also be remembered that the water demand model utilised for the water master plans of WSAs includes the assumption that water losses percentage will decrease over time, as it plans for good business, not poor management.
-If the WSAs do not intervene, and reduce water losses, the demands predicted for the various schemes will almost certainly exceed the resource yield leading to reduced supply to consumers.
+If the WSAs do not intervene, and reduce water losses, the actual demands for the various schemes will almost certainly exceed the resource yield, leading to reduced supply to consumers.
+This is exactly what is being discovered at present in the WSAs of KZN, and curtailment of daily water volumes will have to be instituted where communities refuse to comply with responsible water consumption.

-In the longer term, as the service landscape changes, the WSAs needs to move out of the current crisis management to a pro-active WCWDM programme that includes the four elements of WCWDM (Figure 4.9) expounded on in the National Water Resources Strategy (DWA 2013).
+In the longer term, as the service landscape changes, the WSAs needs to move out of the current crisis management to a pro-active WCWDM programme that includes the four elements of WCWDM (Figure 4.10) expounded on in the National Water Resources Strategy (DWA 2013).

-Figure 4.9 Elements of Water Conservation and Water Demand Management (NWRS, DWS, 2013, pg 57).
+Figure 4.10 Elements of Water Conservation and Water Demand Management (NWRS, DWS, 2013: 57).

 An aggressive, expanding WCWDM project needs to be planned for each water supply scheme in the preparation for schemes migrating to a higher level of service.
 A dedicated WCWDM team is not needed.
 Instead, the reticulation operations teams, and the maintenance teams in each WSA need to have WCWDM KPIs, with maintenance schedules that ensure coverage of all schemes.
 This should be coupled with a strong consumer awareness programme, and the implementation of a "citizen science" reporting mechanism to report leaks, bursts etc. This system should be implemented immediately as part of business as usual, by the staff of WSAs.
-A 5 year WCWDM Master Plan was developed for each of the WSAs by JOAT through support of UW, DWS and CoGTA KZN but these are not being used by the WSAs to initate projects.
+A 5 year WCWDM Master Plan was developed for each of the WSAs through support of UW, DWS and CoGTA KZN but these are not being used by the WSAs to initiate projects.
 The costed interventions within the primary schemes of each WSA are available in these 5 year WCWDM Master Plans.
 This is an intense programme dealing with the highest priority interventions.

 Due to the significant backlog of water problems, and the urgent nature thereof (and the scale or magnitude of these water supply schemes), this should be a set of outsourced projects to make a rapid, significant impact on NRW in the WSAs.
-WSAs need to be compelled by Cogta and DWS to prioritise a certain minimum percentage of funding for implementation of NRW projects.
+WSAs need to be compelled by CoGTA and DWS to prioritise a certain minimum percentage of funding for implementation of NRW projects.

-A significant aspect that is not dealt with specifically in the 5 year WCWDM Master Plan is AC pipe replacement in the older areas of the established towns e.g. Vryheid, Greytown, Pietermaritzburg etc. This ageing infrastructure is a significant contributor to the water losses in these towns and a prioritized programme of replacement needs to be developed and implemented.
+A significant aspect that is not dealt with specifically in the 5 year WCWDM Master Plan is AC pipe replacement in the older areas of the established towns e.g. Vryheid, Greytown, Pietermaritzburg, etc. This ageing infrastructure is a significant contributor to the water losses in these towns and a prioritized programme of replacement needs to be developed and implemented.
 A set of projects for this replacement, over the next 10 years, is needed urgently and funding would have to be sought from DBSA or international donors e.g. the Orio projects of uMgungundlovu DM.